 Commence the background verification at least five minutes after the cooling airflow is stabilised to the average values per paragraph 7.2.3 (for the nominal value at each level) for cooling airflow stability, and to the average values per paragraph 7.2.1 for cooling air temperature and relative humidity;

 Perform the background verification at three different cooling airflow settings representing the entire operating range of the test facility.
 Apply the minimum, 50 per cent, and maximum operational airflow of the system.
-The test facility may use a single nozzle size for sampling TPN10 and SPN10 during the system background verification when applying different airflow settings;
+The test facility may use the nozzle size, which fulfils the isokinetic requirements at 50% for sampling TPN10 and SPN10 during the system background verification when applying different airflow settings;

 The background verification shall run for approximately 30 minutes to allow the background concentration to stabilise.
 The background concentration is stable when its average value is below the maximum permissible level per paragraph 7.2.2.2.3 for at least five minutes or when the one-minute average does not vary by more than ±2 #/Ncm³.